-Abstract- Conflict between Farmers and Herdsmen in the North Central Region of Nigeria is an age long phenomenon which became severe shortly after the transfer of power from Military to Civil Rule in the country on 29th May 1999.
-In its current stage, the conflict has assumed religion features and thus serving as one of the major threats to Nigeria's national security.
-This research examined some of the effective strategies that can be adopted in the proper resolution and management of the conflict.
-It was conducted with the used of both qualitative and quantitative research methodologies.
-Closed ended questionnaire was administered on sixty respondents systematically chosen among Herdsmen and Local Government Officials selected from the six states located in the North Central Region of Nigeria.
-The questionnaire were administered by the Researchers and all were completed by them and returned back to the Researchers who analyzed data collected through this method with the used of Positive Correlation Analysis (PCA).
-Promotion of religious tolerance and well as the establishment of effective mechanism for conflict resolution and management in the region were found out as part of the effective strategies for resolution and management of Farmers-Herdsmen Conflict in the North Central Region of Nigeria.
-The Researchers recommended that forum and congress for promoting religious tolerance and harmony among Farmers and Herdsmen be established in the six states across the North Central Region of Nigeria.
-They also recommended that existing traditional institutions across the region should be empowered to effectively resolve and manage conflict between Farmers and Herdsmen.
+Conflict between Farmers and Herdsmen in the North Central Region of Nigeria is an age long 10 phenomenon which became severe shortly after the transfer of power from Military to Civil 11 Rule in the country on 29 th May 1999.
+In its current stage, the conflict has assumed religion 12 features and thus serving as one of the major threats to Nigeria's national security.
+This 13 research examined some of the effective strategies that can be adopted in the proper resolution 14 and management of the conflict.
+It was conducted with the used of both qualitative and 15 quantitative research methodologies.
+Closed ended questionnaire was administered on sixty 16 respondents systematically chosen among Farmers, Herdsmen and Local Government Officials 17 selected from the six states located in the North Central Region of Nigeria.
+The questionnaire 18 were administered by the Researchers and all were completed by them and returned back to 19 the Researchers who analyzed data collected through this method with the used of Positive 20 Correlation Analysis (PCA).
+Promotion of religious tolerance and well as the establishment of 21 effective mechanism for conflict resolution and management in the region were found out as 22 part of the effective strategies for resolution and management of Farmers- Herdsmen Conflict 23 in the North Central Region of Nigeria.
+The Researchers recommended that forum and 24 congress for promoting religious tolerance and harmony among Farmers and Herdsmen be 25 established in the six states across the North Central Region of Nigeria.
+They also 26 recommended that existing traditional institutions across the region should be empowered to 27 effectively resolve and manage conflict between Farmers and Herdsmen.
+28 ver the last year, the threat of the Boko Haram insurgency in north east Nigeria has gradually waned, yet a more 32 33 deadly and far-reaching conflict has emerged.
+Over 100 people across three states (Benue, Kogi and Plateau) 34 in north central region have been killed by suspected herdsmen.
+Attacks later became incessant and brutal.
+In February 2016, over 300 people died in a single attack on a community in a central state of Benue, from the 35 herders commonly called the "Fulani Herdsmen".
+In the same state, hundreds of people have been killed in several 36 attacks since then.
+The conflict is an old one but one that has suddenly spiralled out of control.
+The nomadic 37 herdsmen have cattle but declining space to feed them on.
+Farmers accuse the herdsmen of using their land to 38 graze their cattle and infringing on their rights.
+Herdsmen have complained of that the land available to 39 graze has decline, in part, blaming communities for restricting the land available to them ??Akinwotu, 2016:1).

-Keywords: conflict, farmers, herdsmen, north central, Nigeria.
+30 Index terms- conflict, farmers, herdsmen, north central, Nigeria.